singh1114/best/_posts/2020-05-02-neural-networks_maths-vectors-matrices-matplotlib-numpy.md

 Read the [following post](http://www.texample.net/tikz/examples/matrix-multiplication/) to understand it thoroughly.

-We can do the same using numpy dot product as well.
+We can do the same using NumPy dot product as well.

 ```python
 vector_1 = np.array([(1, 2, 3), (4, 5, 6), (7, 8, 9)])